davidje13/web-listener/docs/API.md

 In the case of conflicting rules, earlier rules take priority (so `encoding` rules should typically be specified last)

-See the helper [`negotiateEncoding`] for a simple way to support pre-compressed files.

 #### `filefinder.toNormalisedPath(pathParts)`